Leonardo-Boss/suckless-site/tools.suckless.org/quark/index.md

 TLS-support
 -----------
 quark does not natively support TLS.
-A more suckless approach than to implement TLS into it is to use a TLS reverse tunnel (e.g. [tlstunnel](https://github.com/hannesm/tlstunnel), [hitch](https://hitch-tls.org/) or [stunnel](https://www.stunnel.org/)).
+A more suckless approach than to implement TLS into it is to use a TLS reverse proxy (e.g. [tlstunnel](https://github.com/hannesm/tlstunnel), [hitch](https://hitch-tls.org/) or [stunnel](https://www.stunnel.org/)).
-A TLS-tunnel accepts encrypted TLS connections and forwards them as unencrypted TLS to a server.
-In this case, one can run stunnel on an intended IP address and forward the requests to a local port or UNIX-domain socket.
+It accepts encrypted TLS connections and forwards them as unencrypted requests to a server.
+In this case, one can run such a reverse proxy to listen on a public IP address and forward the requests to a local port or UNIX-domain socket.

 Solutions
 ---------